 - Use a gentle back-and-forth motion and glide the brush along the sides of each tooth.

-More Care Tips from Your Dentist
+More Care Tips from Your Dentist in Bond Head

 Caring for your oral health can seem more complicated with braces.
 But you don’t need to struggle through the experience alone.
 Your dentist can offer advice to make things easier, from cleaning to eating.

 Hill Top Dental Centre is your source for comprehensive dental care and hygiene.
-We strive to deliver the friendly, compassionate dental care you can trust.
+We strive to deliver friendly, compassionate dental care you can trust.
 So whether you need tips about flossing or routine cleaning, we’re here to help!
 Book an appointment today.